 But, when we compare this film to the book paragraph-by-paragraph, it’s not much more inclusive of source material than MGM’s or the Muppets’ versions.

-The best explanation I can offer for this barely-above-average net inclusion is that the film takes some creative liberties with original material in two major areas.
+While it includes a lot of the novella, the film takes some creative liberties with original material in two major areas.

-The first is by injecting a great deal of additional backstory in Scrooge’s tour of Christmas past.
+The first is by injecting additional backstory in Scrooge’s tour of Christmas past.
 This includes showing Scrooge at not one, but two deathbeds: those of his sister Fan and business partner Marley.
 (Both scenes are rather tediously drawn-out.)
 Additional scenes show Scrooge and Marley’s corruption as business partners.
 This may be a decent way to explain Scrooge’s contempt for Fred (Fan dies soon after childbirth) and closeness to Marley (1:3), but it sure eats up a lot of runtime.
 Worse, and abandon’s the book’s poignant conclusion to Scrooge’s time with the Ghost of Christmas Past, in that Scrooge winds up just as he was when his journey began: alone in the world with his books (2:143).

-The second (and more annoying) is this film’s pesty preoccupation with Tiny Tim.
+The second (and more annoying) is this film’s preoccupation with Tiny Tim.
 In the book, Tiny Tim isn’t mentioned until about halfway through, when the Ghost of Christmas Present takes Scrooge to observe the Cratchit’s meager-but-joyous feast.
 But in this film, Fred asks Bob about Tiny Tim as he’s leaving Scrooge’s counting-house in the film’s opening act, and then we cut to poor Tiny Tim staring longingly into a toy shop window—for a full fifty-five seconds.
 Furthermore, while the book leaves the Cratchits’ surprise turkey feast on Christmas Day to our imagination, the film takes us to the little house in Camden Town for the sole purpose of showing the entire family befuddled by the appearance of a prize turkey while Tiny Tim cloyingly declares that he believes Mr. Scrooge is the mysterious benefactor, miraculously changed by Christmas.

 Neither of these deviations are particularly wrong, but it’s interesting that the film indulges in this original material instead of, say, contrasting Belle’s family to Scrooge’s loneliness (2:136–147), or showing Caroline’s relief at the news of her creditor’s demise (4:89–104).